 Our ongoing work established that the most effective and successful pathway for Workers’ Grievance and Suggestions reporting, including Mitigation/Resolution was achieved through a functioning Workers’ Representative/Committee.

-Our Hotsprings & Brands WE CARE: WE LISTEN Workers’ Grievance program was developed during 2023 in conjunction with a select trial group of factories in collaboration with our China based Compliance Team: Factory Management: Worker Representatives and Workers: The development and implementation of this program replaced our previous trial Workers’ Voice program which was operated and administered by an external international service provider which had to be discontinued due to the implementation of a mandatory data protection law/requirement in China where workers’ personal details and data access is strictly controlled.
+Our Hotsprings & Brands WE CARE: WE LISTEN Workers’ Grievance program was developed during 2023 in conjunction with a select trial group of factories in collaboration with our China based Compliance Team: Factory Management: Worker Representatives and Workers: The development and implementation of this program replaced our previous trial Workers’ Voice program which was operated and administered by an external international service provider which had to be discontinued due to the implementation of a mandatory data protection legal requirements in China where workers’ personal details and data access is strictly controlled.

 Hotsprings & Brands QR blocked ETI poster